Elk Prairie, Missouri

 Elk Prairie is an unincorporated community in Phelps County, in the U.S. state of Missouri.
+The community was located on Missouri Route 72 approximately seven miles south-southeast of Rolla.

 History

 The community was named for a prairie near the original town site where elk once were often seen.
 A post office called Elk Prairie was established in 1876, and remained in operation until 1915.
 The community once had a schoolhouse.
 A cemetery marks the site.